Post

 Others maintain that despite some similarities, autism, ADHD, and HSP are distinct, with neurological and behavioral differences, such as unique social communication patterns in autism and executive function challenges in ADHD.
 The discussion ultimately questions whether these categories reflect real differences or societal biases.

-Here is my truth: I identify as a highly sensitive person (HSP) and empath, the descriptions and scientific findings around high sensitivity and empathic ability ring true for me and make me feel seen and heard and understood, after many years of feeling the opposite.
+Here is my own truth: for a long time I identified only as a highly sensitive person (HSP) and empath, the descriptions and scientific findings around high sensitivity and empathic ability ring true for me and make me feel seen and heard and understood, after many years of feeling the opposite.

-My own curiosity and thirst for knowledge led me to explore the possibility of ADHD or autism within myself - I do not meet the broader criteria - at least through my own research/assessment of the official criteria.
-I do however remain curious and open to my unfolding experience.
+My own curiosity and thirst for knowledge led me to explore the possibility of ADHD or autism within myself - but as a woman, I did not meet the broader criteria - at least through my own research/assessment of it.

-I do not doubt though, that for some people, being labeled “just an HSP” has felt reductive or invalidating, especially if they later discover an autism or ADHD diagnosis that better explains their experience.
+I do not doubt though, that for some people, being labeled “just an HSP” has felt reductive or invalidating, especially if they later discover that autism or ADHD (or both) better explains their experience.

 There are countless variations in how sensitivity, empathy, and neurodivergence present.
 We, as a collective are seeking to understand the spectrum of human experience - not put individuals into neat and tidy boxes with specific labels.